LWSS/AimTux/README.md

+## Fuzion is starting to be detected by VAC.
+Use at your own risk!
 <p><img align="left" style="float: left; padding-right:30px;" src="http://i.imgur.com/mCtrbIN.png" alt="logo" width="450" height="338"></p>

 Want to chat or play with other Fuzion users?
 Join us on Gitter!